History of East Asia: Gojoseon and Goguryeo in Korea

+After the fall of Goguryeo in 668, many of its people and ruling elites established Balhae (발해, 渤海) in 698 under Dae Joyeong.
+Balhae controlled vast territories in Manchuria and northern Korea, maintaining cultural and political traditions inherited from Goguryeo.
+Balhae engaged in active diplomacy with neighboring states, including Japan and the Tang dynasty, and was recognized as a sovereign kingdom in East Asia.

+Following the decline of Balhae in the 10th century, the Goryeo dynasty (고려, 高麗) was founded in 918 by Taejo of Goryeo.
+Goryeo unified the Later Three Kingdoms and established a centralized state that continued the legacy of earlier Korean polities.
+The name “Korea” derives from Goryeo, reflecting its enduring influence on national identity.

 Early Japan

 Japan was inhabited more than 30,000 years ago, when land bridges connected Japan to Korea and China to the south and Siberia to the north.
 With rising sea levels, the 4 major islands took form around 20,000 years ago, and the lands connecting today's Japan to the continental Asia completely disappeared 15,000 to 10,000 years ago.
 Thereafter, some migrations continued by way of the Korean peninsula, which would serve as Japan's main avenue for cultural exchange with the continental Asia until the medieval period.
 The mythology of ancient Japan is contained within the Kojiki ('Records of Ancient Matters') which describes the creation myth of Japan and its lineage of Emperors to the Sun Goddess Amaterasu.